Built For Speed at Ipswich Art Gallery

 Some Quiet Time

-Outside the Mega-ramp room are some quieter chill out zones.
+Between the foyer and the Mega-ramp room are some quieter chill out zones.
 One space has a TV showing lots of race car videos and there is a craft area for the kids to make their own medals from a great variety of materials.

 Idea: While sitting at this table I overheard a group of kids saying that they wanted to make some medals first so they could then have a proper ceremony at the end of the day.